institut-de-genomique/PelagomonasNitrogenMetabolism/Figure2/README.md

 # Figure 2
 This directory contains the files and scripts to generate Figure 2 of the article.
 Input files are :
-Gene expression levels of P. calceolata RCC100 and RCC697 in different nitrate conditions : https://zenodo.org/uploads/12582059
+Gene expression levels of *P. calceolata* RCC100 and RCC697 in different nitrate conditions : https://zenodo.org/uploads/12582059
-Metadata associated to transcriptomes of RCC100 : metadata_transcriptomic_RCC100-RCC697_nitrogen.tsv in this directory
+Metadata associated to transcriptomes of RCC100 and RCC697 :
+metadata_transcriptomic_RCC100-RCC697_nitrogen.tsv in this directory

 The following code is executed on R version 4.1.1